-Sometime between Monstervision and The Last Drive-In, the character and the man blurred.
+At some point between Monstervision and The Last Drive-In, the character and the man blurred.

-He wrote for a site that encouraged understanding for neo-Nazis, or the guys in white polos and tiki torches as he called them.
-There’s been a slow decline on The Last Drive-In, as his rants get longer and farther afield.
+He wrote for a site that encouraged understanding for neo-Nazis, or the guys in white polos and tiki torches, as he called them.
+There’s been a slow decline on The Last Drive-In as his rants get longer and farther afield.

 I like the guy a lot.
 I even have a picture with him.
 He’s an essential historian on a subject still underserved.
 His live show is wonderful, but it would also be easier to take without an unnecessary preamble against “safe spaces.”